-If you wish to make a complaint, you should contact the Estate Manager in writing or by telephone or in person during normal office hours.
-Give as much information as possible about your complaint to the Estate Manager so that the complaint can be properly considered.
+If you wish to make a complaint, you should contact the Estate Manager in writing, whenever possible, either by email to office@felshamroad.org or by letter to the estate office at 33 Henry Jackson Road, London SW15 1DL.
+Please give as much information as possible about your complaint so that it can be properly considered.
+Complaints should include: